When faced with a lingering or reoccurring problem, what do you do?

 Because the development team took more than the estimated time to resolve some bugs.

-In this example, we see that there are 2 root causes rather than one:
+In this example, we see that there are two root causes rather than one:

-First root cause: The team members couldn’t give correct estimations around their functionalities, and there is a need for training on estimations techniques and their implementation.
+First root cause: The team members couldn’t give correct estimations around their functionalities, and there is a need for training on estimation techniques and their implementation.

-Second root cause: There is an issue with the project management.
-Ideally, a code freeze should happen at least 4 days before the UAT, but here the team was working on fixing bugs until the very last day.
+Second root cause: There is an issue with project management.
+Ideally, a code freeze should happen at least 4 days before the UAT, but here, the team was working on fixing bugs until the very last day.

 Procedure to conduct 5 Whys analysis